bufbuild-ru/docs/docs/bufstream/reference/configuration/helm-values/index.md

 ## Related documentation

-To configure Bufstream with recommended, cloud-specific settings, consult the [AWS](../../../deployment/aws/configure/) and [GCP](../../../deployment/gcp/configure/) documentation.
+To configure Bufstream with recommended cloud-specific settings, consult [Tuning and performance](../../../deployment/tuning-performance/).